 Microsoft Teams relies on video-based screen sharing (VBSS), effectively encoding the desktop being shared with video codecs like H264 and creating a high-definition stream.
 With HDX optimization, incoming screen sharing is treated as a video stream.
-Therefore, if you are in the middle of a video call and the other peer starts to share the desktop, that original camera video feed is paused.
-Instead, the screen sharing video feed displays.
+So if you are in the middle of a video call and the other peer starts to share the desktop, the original camera video feed is paused.
+Instead, the screen sharing video feed shows.
 The peer must then manually resume the camera sharing.

 Outgoing screen sharing is also optimized and offloaded to Citrix Workspace app (version 1907 or higher).
 In this case, the media engine captures and transmits only the Citrix Desktop Viewer (CDViewer.exe) window.
-If you want to share a local application running in your client machine, you can overlay it on top of CDViewer and it is also captured.
+If you want to share a local application running in your client machine, you can overlay it on CDViewer and it’s also captured.

 Citrix Workspace app 2009.6 for Windows does native bitmap capturing of the window, so no overlapping window is captured.

-Multi-monitor: In cases where CDViewer is in full screen mode and spanning across multi-monitor setups, only the primary monitor is shared.
-Users must drag the application of interest inside the virtual desktop to the primary monitor for the other peer on the call to see it.
+In Workspace app versions older than 2106, only the primary monitor is shared.
+Users must drag the application in the virtual desktop to the primary monitor for the other peer on the call to see it.

-If you are publishing Teams as a stand-alone seamless application, screen sharing captures the local desktop of your physical endpoint in Citrix Workspace app minimum version 1909.
+If you’re publishing Microsoft Teams as a standalone, seamless application, screen sharing captures the local desktop of your physical endpoint in Citrix Workspace app minimum version 1909.

 Peripherals in Microsoft Teams

 When optimization for Microsoft Teams is active, the Citrix Workspace app accesses the peripherals (headset, microphone, cameras, speakers, and so forth).
 Then the peripherals are properly listed in the Microsoft Teams UI (Settings > Devices).